h1d31n455/MasterOfYourProcess/README.md

 [list of all skills https://github.com/h1d31n455/MasterOfYourProcess/wiki/DickVayne-Skill-list]

+1.2.2c

+- small update menu will be hidden when not using DickVayne
+- a little change to Condemn Logic so Modules\Common\Collision.lua is needed ( you can downloa it with Download robur - master of your process process on main page)

 1.2.3
 - Upgrade Ward on Bush afret Condemn
 - You know I have no idea about what I'm doing so Now DickVayne should works not fucking every thing u have load too xD